Top

 How Sump Pumps Work & Why They Matter in Southwest Florida

 A sump pump sits in a pit, called a sump basin, at the lowest point of a structure's foundation.
-As groundwater or stormwater accumulates around the property, it drains into that pit through natural soil percolation or through dedicated drainage channels.
-When the water level reaches a set point, a float switch triggers the pump, which pushes the accumulated water out of the structure through a discharge pipe.
+As groundwater or stormwater accumulates around the property, it drains into the pit via natural percolation through the soil or dedicated drainage channels.
+When the water level reaches a set point, a float switch triggers the pump, which discharges the accumulated water from the structure through a discharge pipe.
 It is a simple system, but under the right conditions, it does enormous work.

-Charlotte County's flat terrain means groundwater has very few places to drain on its own.
-When it collects beneath and around a foundation without any mechanical help moving it along, the results can be serious.
+Charlotte County's flat terrain means groundwater has very few places to drain naturally.
+When it collects beneath and around a foundation without any mechanical assistance to move it along, the results can be serious.
 Structural damage, mold growth, and the gradual deterioration of underground infrastructure, including septic system components, are all common consequences of inadequate drainage in this region.
 A reliable sump pump is not an optional upgrade for properties in Southwest Florida.
 It is a practical necessity that earns its place every rainy season.

 Choosing the Right Sump Pump for Your Property